HelloInnovation/ror-guide/README.md

 #### 1 3 4 deploy to our quality server, you might need to show this to your Project Manager

-> if you don't have a user yet,

-> please ask james.pinto@helloinnovation.com,

-> make sure to have your ssh public key.

-> ssh-keygen -t rsa -C "your_email@example.com"

-> **tip:** leave the passphrase empty
+> if this is your first time doing this, send your ssh key to james.pinto@helloinnovation.com

 **on my local machine:**